Application open: 10 December 2019

 - projects where alternative sources of funding are more appropriate;

-- projects that are a duplication of an existing service, program, project or event;
+- projects that are a duplication of, or in parallel with an existing service, program, project or event;

 - projects which have a political or religious purpose or objective;